Coins worth up to $290,000 found under kitchen floorboards - KTVZ

 Sana Noor Haq, CNN

-A house refurbishment in northern England has uncovered a trove off gold coins, which could be worth up to £250,000 ($290,000) at auction next month.
+A house refurbishment in northern England has uncovered a trove of gold coins, which could be worth up to £250,000 ($290,000) at auction next month.

 The discovery is one of the biggest hoards of 18th century English gold coins ever uncovered in Britain, according to auction house Spink & Son in a press release sent to CNN on Thursday.